INTRODUCTION to the Project Acadians in Gray

 NOTES

-01. I had been told in my youth that the pejorative coonass came from Anglo-Texans in the offshore oil industry of the late 1940s who made fun of the Cajun roughnecks & roustabouts by calling them coonass, a variation of a slur against African Americans.
-However, a recent article in AGE (May 2003, p.
-8) about LA attorney Warren Perrin's efforts to suppress the use of the word, states that coonass comes from World War II, when the French, whom we were rescuing from the Nazis, made fun of Cajun GIs and their strange patois by calling them conasse, which in “real” French means a stupid person or a dirty prostitute.
-As the story goes, the Cajuns’ fellow GIs picked up on the slur & called them coonasses.
-For a scholarly analysis of the etymology of this word & for an insightful look at the Americanization of the Cajun people in the twentieth century, see Bernard, The Cajuns, who, on p.
-96, cites, James "Jimmy" Domengeaux as the author of the theory that coonass came from Frenchmen's disdain of Cajun GIs.
+01. I was told in my youth that the pejorative coonass came from Anglo-Texans in the offshore oil industry of the late 1940s who made fun of the Cajun roughnecks & roustabouts by calling them coonass, a variation of a slur against African Americans.
+However, a recent article in AGE (May 2003, 8) about LA attorney Warren Perrin's efforts to suppress the use of the word, states that coonass comes from World War II, when the French, who we were rescuing from the Nazis, made fun of Cajun GIs and their strange patois by calling them conasse, which in “real” French means a stupid person or a dirty prostitute.
+As the story goes, the Cajuns’ fellow GIs picked up on the slur & called them coonass.
+For a scholarly analyses of the etymology of this word, see Bernard, The Cajuns, 96; & Comeaux, "Coonass: Diffusion & Probably Origin," 206, who cite James R. "Jimmy" Domengeaux as the progenitor of the theory that coonass came from Frenchmen's disdain for Cajun GIs in World War II.
 Domengeaux was the first chairman of CODIFIL, the Council for the Development of French in Louisiana, the organization that seeks to preserve & purify the Cajun language & experience.
-On p.
-97, Dr. Bernard explodes the French connection to coonass & admits that "the word's origin remains a mystery ..."
+Bernard, The Cajuns, 96, using a photograph from the National Archives of a C-47 transport taken at Port Moresby, Papua New Guinea, in Apr 1943 with the name "Cajun Coonass" emblazoned on its fuselage, explodes the French connection to coonass & admits that "the word's origin remains a mystery ..."
+Dr. Bernard also cites a labor dispute case dating from Jan 1940 in which Cajun Alec Vincent, nicknamed "Frenchy," working at a Shell Oil facility at Deer Park, near Houston, TX, complained to his supervisors about a fellow worker who called him a "goddamn coon-ass."
+See also Bernard, "Debunking the Alleged Origin of the Word 'Coonass'"; Rocky Sexton, "Coonasses," in Ethnicity, 132-33.
+Dr. Comeaux's recently-published (spring 2015) essay on the subject, interestingly enough, points to the oil industry as important in the dissemination, if not the origin, of the word coonass.
+See 211-14, 219.
+Especially interesting for the author is Dr. Comeaux's conclusion that the Cajun-French term of endearment from which the word may have evolved seems to have originated in the Jennings area ... the author's hometown!
+See 219.

 03. See Arsenault, Généalogie; BRDR; Hébert, D., South LA Records; Hébert, D., Southwest LA Records; Hébert, T., <acadian-cajun.com>; West, Atlas of LA Surnames; White, DGFA-1.
-Not all of the Acadian families who came to LA produced soldiers for the Confederacy--specifically, Arosteguy, Bastarache, Le Borgne dit Bélisle, Bellemère, Belliveau, Billeray, Bonnevie, Carret, Chaillou, Clémenceau, Clossinet, Corporon, Darembourg, Darois, De la Forestrie, De la Maziere, Mius d'Entremont, Flan, Fouquet, Gousman, Grossin, Hamon, Hugon, Josset, La Garenne, Lagresse, Lamoureaux, Latier, Livois, Marant, Neveu, Patry, Precieux, Quimine, Rassicot, Savary, Segoillot, Surette.
+Not all of the Acadian families who came to LA produced soldiers for the Southern Confederacy--specifically, Arosteguy, Bastarache, Le Borgne dit Bélisle, Bellemère, Belliveau, Billeray, Bonnevie, Carret, Chaillou, Clémenceau, Clossinet, Corporon, Darembourg, Darois, De la Forestrie, De la Maziere, Mius d'Entremont, Flan, Fouquet, Gousman, Grossin, Hamon, Hugon, Josset, La Garenne, Lagresse, Lamoureaux, Latier, Livois, Marant, Neveu, Patry, Precieux, Quimine, Rassicot, Savary, Segoillot, Surette, & Villejoin.
 An Acadian named Joseph Guénard settled in the Opelousas District after Le Grand Dérangement, but he produced no male heirs who survived to raise families of their own; the Guénards who served the Confederacy probably came from a Creole family of that name.
 The same seems to be true of Joseph Barthélemy of St. James Parish & Jean L'Enfant of San Luis de Natchez.
-A number of other Acadian families--Brun/Lebrun, Cousin, Duplessis, Dumont, Durel, Guérin, Lafaye, Lavergne, Renaud, Ritte--came to LA with only daughters, or their sons or grandsons died without issue; therefore, the Acadian lines of those families never took root in the Bayous; the members of those families in LA who served the Confederacy, like the Barthélemys, Guénards, & L'Enfants, were French Creole, French Canadian, or Foreign French.
-A number of other families found in Arsenault or White lived in greater Acadia (present-day Nova Scotia, New Brunswick, Maine, Prince Edward Island, Cape Breton Island, & Newfoundland) and also in LA but are not Acadians in LA--Adam, Ayo, Baudoin, Blanchet, Bonin, Borel, Brunet, Champagne, Chauvin, Chenet, Dupont, Durand/Durant, Ferret, Fontaine, Gauthier, Herpin, Labat, Lacroix, Laforest, Lagrange, Langlois, Latour, Laure, Lemaire, Mallet, Marchand, Maurin/Morin, Menard, Petit, Picou, Rodrigue, Rousseau, Simon, St.-Germain, Thibeaux, Vige.
+A number of other Acadian families--Brun/Lebrun, Cousin, Duplessis, Dumont, Durel, Guérin, Lafaye, Lavergne, Pellerin, Renaud, Ritte--came to LA with only daughters, or their sons or grandsons died without issue; therefore, the Acadian lines of those families never took root in the Bayou State; the members of those families in LA who served the Confederacy, like the Barthélemys, Guénards, & L'Enfants, were French Creole, French Canadian, or Foreign French.
+A number of other families found in Arsenault or White lived in greater Acadia (present-day Nova Scotia, New Brunswick, Maine, Prince Edward Island, Cape Breton Island, & Newfoundland) and also in LA but are not Acadians in LA--Adam, Ayo, Baudoin, Blanchet, Bonin, Borel, Boucher, Brunet, Champagne, Chauvin, Chenet, Dupont, Durand/Durant, Ferret, Fontaine, Gauthier, Herpin, Labat, Lacroix, Laforest, Lagrange, Langlois, Latour, Laure, Lemaire, Mallet/Maillet, Marchand, Maurin/Morin, Menard, Petit, Picou, Rodrigue, Rousseau, Simon, St.-Germain, Thibeaux, Vige.
 All of these families, mostly French Creoles, are on the list of non-Acadian families except Laure, which did not produce a Confederate soldier from LA.
 See General Information for a fuller explanation of how families qualify for the list.

 04. In the case of a battalion-size unit not broken down into companies, the criterion is 50 individuals with Acadian/Cajun surnames; for regiment-size units not broken down into companies, 100.
 See the General Information page for a fuller explanation of how units qualify for the list.